 So because we like fun at Gizmodo, here’s everything we know about the sequel so far.

 Venom 2: Australian Release Date

-Venom: Let There Be Carnage is one of the films that bore the brunt of the coronavirus-induced movie delays — so while it was originally scheduled for October 2020 it’ll now release on September 16, 2021 in Australia.
+Venom: Let There Be Carnage is one of the films that bore the brunt of the coronavirus-induced movie delays — so while it was originally scheduled for October 2020, then pushed back to September 16, 2021, it’ll now release on October 14, 2021 in Australia and New Zealand.

 As with every other movie released over the last year, this date is subject to change, and we’ll update this post if it slips.

 Currently it’s scheduled for a cinema only release, so don’t look for it to arrive on any streaming services.